-Vehicle Code in DelawareCompare Car Insurance Rates in 3 Easy Steps
+Vehicle Code in DelawareCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

 Knowing Delaware's Vehicle Code can give you a better understanding of all the Division of Motor Vehicle (DMV) rules.
 Motor vehicle laws, procedures, and regulations are all included in Title 21 of the Delaware Code.

 Unique situations come up and you may want to go right to the source looking for answers.
 For example, there is an entire chapter of Title 21 dedicated to habitual offenders.

 The Motor Vehicle Code is the best place to look for esoteric rules like funeral procession laws, found in Chapter 71.
 You might also wonder about fire lanes; check out Chapter 70 for more information on the use of fire lanes.

 The basic Delaware Division of Motor Vehicles (DMV) transactions, driver's licensing and vehicle registration, are well covered in the vehicle code.
 The types of license plates and even farm equipment registrations are explained in detail in the chapters of the code.

 If you are planning a visit to the Delaware DMV to clear up a unique problem or situation (or you want to study up on the road rules because you got a traffic ticket), prepare yourself by reading through the relevant sections of the vehicle code.
 If you find interpreting the vehicle code difficult to do, then you can always see an attorney.

 And don't forget to use your local Delaware Division of Motor Vehicles (DMV) office as a resource; the DMV offices are ready to help you with all of your DMV transactions.